yuanzhongqiao/PlotJuggler/README.md

 ## Tutorials

-To learns how to use PlotJuggler, check the tutorials here:
+To learn how to use PlotJuggler, check the tutorials here:

 | Tutorial 1   |  Tutorial 2 | Tutorial 3 |
 :-------------------------:|:-------------------------:|:-------------------------: